grob/rp/README.md

 **rp is experimental beta**, so expect bugs.
 Because of that and because rp adds and removes files, directories and links on local disks you should not use it on production systems or without an up-to-date backup.

+**Important note for Windows users:** As of now, rp is largely untested on Windows (due to the fact that none of my computers run Windows), so your mileage may vary.
+What currently definitly won't work is package de/activation, because rp uses symbolic links for that (i know that Windows 7 supports symbolic links, but the POSIX library used by RingoJS doesn't).

 Installation
 ============